kai-kj/portfolio_v2/site_source/pages/projects_02_microcompute.md

 Title: microcompute
 Icon: logo.jpg
+Preview: assets/projects_microcompute_demo.jpeg
+Tags: C Lua GLSL Vulkan

 # microcompute

-A small and simple library to use to run shaders in Vulkan.
-Currently work-in-progress.
+A small, simple library made to run SPIR-V compute shaders, implemented using Vulkan.
+Lua bindings are planned.

 The library will be used for any upcoming projects that require GPU computing.
 It simplifies the process of running computations on the GPU and is a wrapper around Vulkan.